Networking for On-Demand Services

 This section describes networking considerations for Pivotal Cloud Cache.

-In PCF v2.1 and later, on-demand services are enabled by default on all networks.
-Operators can create separate networks to host services in BOSH Director, but doing so is optional.
-Operators select which network hosts on-demand service instances when they configure the tile for that service.
+On-demand services are enabled by default on all networks.
+Operators can optionally create separate networks to host services in BOSH Director.
+Operators can select which network hosts on-demand service instances when they configure the tile for that service.

-An on-demand service splits its operations between the default network and the service network.
-Shared components of the service, such as executive controllers and databases, run centrally on the default network along with the Cloud Controller, UAA, and other PCF components.
-The worker pool deployed to specific spaces runs on the service network.
+An on-demand service separates operations between the default network and the service network.
+Shared service components, such as executive controllers and databases, Cloud Controller, UAA, and other on-demand components, run on the default network.
+Worker pools deployed to specific spaces run on the service network.

 The diagram below shows worker VMs in an on-demand service instance running on a separate services network, while other components run on the default network.